Cobenian/bildad/README.md

   * this expires old jobs that have all timed out and cannot be killed on any node
   * this runs new jobs in the queue that are available to run
 * a job killer task that is run on each node
+* job templates that know the name of the custom job Elixir module and the json schema used to validate the job context
 * custom jobs that have a `run_job` function that takes the job context
 * job templates that know the module name and have the schema for the job context

 Documentation can be generated with [ExDoc](https://github.com/elixir-lang/ex_doc) and published on [HexDocs](https://hexdocs.pm).
-Once published, the docs can be found at <https://hexdocs.pm/bildad>.
+The docs can be found at <https://hexdocs.pm/bildad>.